Amzd/vsdep/README.md

         version: 1.18.8
         vspath: /usr/share/vintagestory # Where to put the dlls.
 This depends on what path you use in your csproj file
 ```

+# TODO:
+- This should probably download the dlls straight from vintagestory.net instead of requiring someone to upload them?
+- How to do mod dependencies?